lumeland/lume.land/plugins/relations.md

 ## Usage

-First, you need to specify the page types and their foreign key used to make the relation.
+This plugin requires to specify the page types and their foreign key used to make the relation.
 For example:

 ```js
 import lume from "lume/mod.ts";